amrrkf/rwblog/README.md

+# Overview
+This is a simple project that follows the getting started guide for redwoodjs.
+Redwoodjs is an opioninated full stack development frameowrk.
+I wanted to experiment and create a simple project to get a glimpse view of their development experience.

+Below is the original readme generated.
 # Redwood
 >**HEADS UP:** RedwoodJS is _NOT_ ready for use in Production.
 It relies heavily on Prisma2, which is currently in testing with an expected production release coming soon.
 See status at ["Is Prisma2 Ready?"](https://isprisma2ready.com)